 Q: As classes transition to on-line/remote learning, I anticipate barriers and would like to request new or additional accommodations.
 What do I do?

-If you are already registered with the Office for Student Disability Services, please send an E-mail or call Megan Kemna, Coordinator for Student Disability Services, to schedule an appointment via phone or Zoom to discuss your need for additional accommodations.
+If you are already registered with the Office for Student Disability Services, please send an E-mail or call Danielle Ebbrecht, Director of the Student Success Commons, to schedule an appointment via phone or Zoom to discuss your need for additional accommodations.

 You may also complete and submit the Accommodations Request/Inquiry Form and our office will contact you to schedule a phone or Zoom meeting.